DorsaRoh/Custom-AI/README.md

 ```
 Navigate to local host 1 in your web browser to access the app.

-🚨 **Enter your OpenAI API key in the application's sidebar/input field.**
+🚨 **You must enter your OpenAI API key.
+An error will show until you enter your OpenAI API key in the application's sidebar/input field.**

 Change the prompt templates according to your needs and requirements.